-Essentially, when we start working with multiple speakers in different configurations, things get more complex for the panning algorithms - goals have also expanded over time, with spatial sound design able to reach beyond simple point source panning into fully immersive audio experiences that can be hyper-realistic or totally synthesised.
-Many practitioners will have their preferred methods, but really it is up to the spatial sound designer to choose methods that seems to give the best experience for the listener on any given type of setup.
-There’s never been just one way to spatialise sound.
-And with a powerful system like Spat Revolution, panning methods can even be combined in novel ways to achieve high quality immersive audio experiences.
+Essentially, when we start working with multiple speakers in different configurations, things get more complex for the panning algorithms - goals have also expanded over time, with spatial sound design able to reach beyond simple point source panning into fully immersive audio experiences that can be hyperrealistic or totally synthesised.
+Many practitioners will have their preferred methods, but really it is up to the spatial sound designer to choose methods that seem to give the best experience for the listener on any given type of setup.
+There’s never been just one way to spatialize sound.
+And with a powerful system like SPAT Revolution, panning methods can even be combined in novel ways to achieve high quality immersive audio experiences.

-In SPAT, you will be able to explore some of the best panning algorithms for multispeaker setups.
+In SPAT Revolution, you will be able to explore some of the best panning algorithms for multi-speakers setups.
 You can apply them in realtime and identify their characteristic differences by ear.
 Trying them out in realtime on a setup will help you select the panning algorithm that is best suited for your particular project and material.

 Although there are technical aspects to be interested in and aware of, you are still invited to be creative and use your ears when deciding which are the right panning types for your project and intended audience.

-★ Try using more than one Spat Room to use different panning algorithms for sound material that has different sonic qualities.
+★ Try using more than one SPAT Revolution virtual Room to use different panning algorithms for sound material that has different sonic qualities (Ultimate license only).

 How does it work?